Tips to create padlets that are accessible

 Attachments

 • Add Alt text to images.
-It’s important to add clear and concise Alt Text to images on your padlet.
+It’s important to add clear and concise Alt text to images on your board.
 This helps users with visual impairments and those using screen readers to understand the content of the image.
-Alt Text should accurately describe the image, but it should be brief.
+Alt text should accurately describe the image, but it should be brief.

 Beneath the image, you'll also find a field for captions.
 Use captions to elaborate on the image's significance, historical context or any other relevant information.
 This is what a captioned image post looks like.